michl221/coffeeroastmanagement_pages/_pages/home.md

   - #image_path: /assets/images/mm-customizable-feature.png
     #alt: "selfhosted"
     title: "Self-hosted"
-    excerpt: "Run it in your personal network or on you computer."
+    excerpt: "Run it in your personal network or on your computer."
     #url: "/docs/configuration/"
     #btn_class: "btn--primary"
     #btn_label: "Learn more"